 A pointer to a DWORD-sized location.
 The application must initialize this DWORD, before calling this function, to the highest API version that it is designed to support (for example, the same value that it would pass into dwAPIHighVersion parameter of lineNegotiateAPIVersion).
 Make sure that artificially high values are not used; the value must be set to 0x00020000.
 TAPI translates any newer messages or structures into values or formats that the application supports.
-Upon successful completion of this request, this location is filled with the highest API version that TAPI supports, allowing the application to adapt to being installed on a system with an older TAPI version.
+Upon successful completion of this request, this location is filled with the highest API version that TAPI, 0x00020000, supports thereby allowing the application to detect and adapt to having been installed on a system with an older version of TAPI.